RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare settings

 Re-validate that you have chosen the correct objects to compare.
 You can also specify the types of changes to be processed: create, drop, or alter.
-By default, all types of changes are enabled.
+By default, all kinds of changes are enabled.

 ![](images/ug/tools/schema_compare_settings.png)